microsoft/azure-pipelines-tasks/docs/vshostedpools.md

 https://www.youtube.com/watch?v=Ie8EuvqJ0Hg

-Once in place, the templates would be updated to include the environment up front to run dev cmd prompt to set up the "tools" or "tool sets"
+Once in place, the templates would be updated to include the environment up front to run dev cmd prompt to set up the "tools" or "tool sets".

+All tasks, cmd line tasks and scripts downstream will just work and use a consistent VS.

-## Part Four: Hosted (Auto)
+## Future: Hosted (Auto)

 If repo analysis is in place we can have a virtual queue which is auto.
 Based on the repo analysis post push we can route the build JIT to the proper queue.
 This has the benefit of the customer upgrading their VS solutions, pushing the change and the "right thing happens"

-## Part n + 1: Docker Containers
+## Future: Docker Containers

 We are making progress on docker containers with it currently working on Linux and tracking progress on windows.
 The agent will run on the host, map in the tasks and then execute with our loosely coupled task model.
 This allows you to select any docker image without the need for our agent being on it.